-Installation is not going to take more than 5 minutes on a decent Windows 10 laptop/desktop/surface.
-There is no next next kind of normal installation wizard, it’s silent, very simple and straight forward.
-I’ve noticed two screens while installation of this application “Installing required components” and “starting services“.
+The installation will not take more than 5 minutes on a decent Windows 10 laptop/desktop/surface.
+There is no next kind of normal installation wizard, and it’s silent, very simple, and straightforward.
+I’ve noticed two screens while installing this application “Installing required components” and “starting services.”

 During the installation itself, it will prompt you to set your power plans according to the Veeam backup schedule.

 This is an interesting and useful scenario.
 This can be configured during the initial configuration itself.

 Recovery media provides an alternative way to boot your surface/laptop/desktop.
 If your machine is not getting booted, then you need to have bootable media.
 Veeam Endpoint Backup gives an option to create recovery media for your computer/surface.